-In addition, each Supervisorial District hosted a Senior Forum to seek input from their constituents on what was needed, with attendance at these forums ranged from 20 -100 participants.
-State Senator Bill Dodd also held a Senior Forum in Pleasant Hill with 70 participants.
-Common feedback and comments in all the Senior Forums included the cost of housing, access to services (transportation and available supportive services), and falling within the middle income gap where individuals are not eligible for assistance programs but cannot afford private options for caregiving.
-In addition a Laotian/Southeast Asian Senior Hall Meeting was held in West County, concerns raised included: isolation, financial abuse, and the inability to afford medication co-pays.
+In addition, each Supervisorial District hosted a Senior Forum to set k input from their constituents on what was needed, with attendance at these forums ranged from 20 -100 participants.
+State Senator Bill Dodd also held a Senior in orum in Fleasant Hill with 70 participants.
+Common feedback and comments in all the Venior forums included the cost of housing, access to services (transportation and available supportive services), and falling within the middle income gap where individuals are not eligin le for assistance programs but cannot afford private options for caregiving.
+In addition a Laot an/Southeast Asian Senior Hall Meeting was held in West County, concerns raised in lucid: is plation, financial abuse, and the inability to afford medication co-pays.
 They also cited a lack of translation services which prevented them from accessing services and the need for a place to meet and stay connected with those who speak their language.

-Needs Assessments Survey Results and Senior Forum survey results are displayed in the appendices.
-Results of these surveys have been reviewed with the ACOA, we have been careful to ensure that our community's service needs corresponds with how the AAA and its advisory council allocates Older Americans Act funds.
-Many of our services are limited by the number of volunteers to meet the demand, which is particularly true for our volunteer transportation program, which is the only volunteer transportation program left in the county.
+Needs Assessments Survey Flest its and Senior Forum survey results are displayed in the appendices.
+Results of these surveys have been reviewed with the ACOA, we have been careful to ensure that our community's vervice needs corresponds with how the AAA and its advisory council allocates Older Americans Act funds.
+Many of our services are limited by the number of volunteers to meet the delivand, which is particularly true for our volunteer transportation program, which is the only colunteer transportation program left in the county.
 We are also aware that Older Americans Act funds cannot address housing in a tangible manner and that our services really need to bolster those who are impacted by housing cost burdens by supporting older adults with services which provide needed advocacy to prevent untoward outcomes in addition to community connection and healthy outcomes.